 European Site Qualifying species included within the detailed assessment Morecambe Bay and Species which could regularly use farmland outside of the European site in significant numbers: pink-footed geese, lapwing, golden plover, curlew, Bewick's swan (plus black-tailed godwit, and other goose, swan, or gull species associated with the waterbird assemblage).
 Duddon Estuary SPA/ Morecambe Bay Ramsar site Species which could use other habitat outside of a European site (such as wetland habitat, including Fleetwood Marsh Nature Reserve): All waterbird species listed as qualifying species, and/or which form part of the waterbird assemblage associated with this European site.
 [Note: All species which feed exclusively at sea, have been scoped out of this potential impact pathway.]
-Ribble and Alt Estuaries SPA/Ramsar site and whooper swan [Note: species based on buffer zones detailed in Appendix E]
+Ribble and Alt Estuaries SPA/Ramsar site Species which could regularly use farmland outside of the European site in significant numbers: pink-footed geese, lapwing, golden plover, Bewick's swan, and whooper swan 5115 [Note: species based on buffer zones detailed in Appendix E]